vietnux/AnExplorer/FAQ.md

 **A**.
 FTP ( File Transfer Protocol) is a simple, but yet unique way of transfering files from your Android device (mobile or tablet) to a PC wirelessly on a local network. where, your device acts as a server and your PC is the client.

 **Q**.
-How do i setup FTP on AnExplorer?
+How do i setup FTP on Files Explorer?

 **A**.
-To set up FTP on AnExplorer, click the computer icon in the app's homepage, and there you can setup your FTP.
+To set up FTP on Files Explorer, click the computer icon in the app's homepage, and there you can setup your FTP.
 **Note**: The main requirement for FTP on your device, is that your Android device and PC should be connected to the same Wi-Fi network.
 Incase you don’t have the same Wi-Fi network, you can create a hotspot and then use FTP and theres no need for a working internet connection.